tasb/docker-kubernetes-training/project/step01.md

 - Webapp available on `/` or `/todo`
 - Connects to [Todo API](lab10.md#todo-api)
 - API URL defined on environment variable `Services__TodoAPI`.
 This variable must contain complete URL (p. ex., `http://URL/todos`)

-**Tasks**:

-- Create Dockerfile using multi-stage
-- Create Kubernetes Deployment and Services to run this workload
-- Create additional objects to configure properly this workload

 ### Additional Details